Making Movies and Working with STK Models

 Here are a few suggestions to improve the appearance of labels, annotations, and lines:

-• Remove any unnecessary labels and lines in your 3D Graphics Window.
-Go into the object's Properties () and to the 2D Graphics - Attributes page.
+• Remove any unnecessary labels and lines in your 3D Graphics window.
+Open the object's Properties () and go to the 2D Graphics - Attributes page.
 Select the Basic radio button.
 Under Inheritable Settings, clear the Inherit from Scenario check box.
 Then you can clear any or all of check boxes such as label, orbit line, ground track, etc.

-• Remove any unnecessary annotations in your 3D Graphics Window.
-To disable annotations, go to the 3D Graphics Windows Properties () and select the Annotation page.
+• Remove any unnecessary annotations in your 3D Graphics window.
+To disable annotations, click the 3D Graphics window properties () icon and go to the Annotation page.
 There you can clear any check boxes for annotations related to time, viewer position, reference frame, etc.

 1. Return to LEO's () properties ().